Princess Panama Canal Cruise

 Interesting Trivia – Only Panama Canal Pilots working with the Panama Canal Authority are able to captain a boat through the Panama Canal.
 When a ship enters the canal, they are boarded by a pilot, who has full control over the boat until it exits the canal.

-Travelling through (and return) of this new section of the Panama Canal was definitely the highlight of our cruise!
+Traveling through (and returning) this new section of the Panama Canal was definitely the highlight of our cruise!